Terry Crews' Sexual Assault Lawsuit Isn't About Revenge

 "Once the Weinstein story broke, and these women were coming out and saying what he did, and I just kept hearing ...
 'Oh boy, these women, here they come, they just want attention and a payday,'" Crews told the outlet.
 "And I got angry.
 I got really angry, because I said, 'They're being dismissed, like this stuff is happening, it happens, it happened to me.'"

-Although everyone who comes forward about sexual assault is subjected to doubt and shaming, male victims (especially adults) are often subjected to additional stigmatisation.
+Although everyone who comes forward about sexual assault is subjected to doubt and shaming, male victims (especially adults) are often subjected to additional stigmatization.
 In Crews' case, his race also impacted the response to his allegation against Venit.
-As he told NPR, "white racists" have branded him a coward and "black extremists" have labelled him the "weakest black man of all time."
+As he told NPR, "white racists" have branded him a coward and "black extremists" have labeled him the "weakest black man of all time."

 “240 lbs.
 Black Man stomps out Hollywood Honcho” would be the headline the next day.
 (5/cont.)— terrycrews (@terrycrews) October 10, 2017